fatualux/fatualux.github.io/README.md

 > sh install.sh

-To build the site, move to the directory containing the site you want to build and run:
+To build and serve the site, move into your Nikola site's directory and run:

-> sh run.sh
+> docker run -v $(pwd) -it dockola

 Done!